mcfwalker/qwkshot/docs/features/p2p/llm-engine/README.md

 # LLM Engine

 ## Overview
 The LLM Engine is responsible for generating camera paths from compiled prompts.
-It handles intent parsing, motion segment composition, and spatial reasoning to create natural and cinematic camera movements.
+It handles intent parsing, motion segment composition, and spatial reasoning to create natural and cinematic camera movements, integrating with the camera start position system and animation features.

 ## Status
 🚧 **Current Status**: In Development
 - Core interface defined
 - Basic implementation started
 - Integration with other components planned
+- Start position integration planned
+- Animation system integration planned

 ## Interface